 As such, Google prioritizes a number of factors which indicate trustworthiness, expertise, and staying power.
 Together these are referred to as a website's "authority".

 Here are a few factors that impact your online authority:

-- History – how helpful has this website or page been in the past?
-Does this website have a history of breaking the rules?
+- History – How helpful has this website or page been in the past?
+Does it have a history of violating search engine guidelines?

-Though still emerging as a leading ranking signal, search engines do seem to be paying increasing attention to the way users interact with a website.
+Although a little controversial, there is some evidence that search engines pay attention to the way users interact with a website.
 There are numerous metrics that can help reflect engagement, including:

 - Bounce Rate